jupyter/accessibility/docs/resources/statement.md

 ### The current state of JupyterLab

+Jupyter accessibility statements are living documents.
+This statement was created on 16 May 2022 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/) with additions and edits from the Jupyter accessibility contributors community.

+This statement was last updated 16 June 2022.

 #### Conformance status

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 JupyterLab is non conformant with WCAG 2.1 level AA.
 Non conformant means that the content does not meet the accessibility standard.